-Having WAY more minerals in our diet
+- Having WAY more minerals in our diet

-Eating too much sugar in all forms
+- Eating too much sugar (in all forms)

 Setting the foundation…

 Dr. Steinman was a dental researcher in the 1970s who did extensive research to determine the cause of tooth decay.
-He published his work in his amazing book titled Dentinal Fluid Transport.
+He published his work in his amazing book, Dentinal Fluid Transport.

-For those of you who are passionate about the role of diet in creating optimal health or others like me who also like to nerd out on old medical journals, you’re going to love this piece to the puzzle!
+For those of you who are passionate about using diet to create optimal health (or who, like me, enjoy nerding out on old medical journals), you’re going to love this piece to the puzzle!